Eribakova/CS5010/README.md

 ## Key results

 ### Bike sharing usage us down during COVID-19.
-It is not surprising, that bike sharing fell throughout 2020 due to COVID-19.
+Bike sharing was comparatively low in 2020 due to COVID-19 (Figure 4).
 As infections picked up and lockdowns were announced, bike sharing dropped off and failed to pick up to the pre-COVID levels even by the end of 2020.
-It is notable that data suggests that people began taking precautions even before official lockdowns were introduced, since trips were lower in February than January 2020.
+It is notable that data suggests that people began taking precautions during the uncertain weeks before lockdowns before Virginia's lockdown, since trips were lower in February than January 2020.

 ![image](https://user-images.githubusercontent.com/70774260/117549581-37113180-b009-11eb-8da3-1cbdb78c3b52.png)